The Economics Behind Objective Analysis

 As a result, either analysts need to be content with lower revenues or risk their reputation.
 Without a system and without transparency, analysts are likely to optimize their own revenues even though it may harm them in the long run.
-Therefore, we are transparent about how we generate revenues to fund our research:
+Therefore, we are transparent about how we generate revenues to fund our research.

-Revenues from non-vendors
+Revenues from Non-Vendors

 Parties that do not aim to sell to AIMultiple's audience are not interested in influencing our audience.
 Therefore, they provide a way to avoid the conflict of interest outlined above.